ramtinazimi/bachelor-thesis/README.md

-# BachelorThesis - The Secretary Problem (Das Sekretärsproblem)
+# BachelorThesis - The Secretary Problem